Nyerguds/MobiusMapEditor/README.md

 * A function to automatically add ant rules.
 * The ability to change a map's theater.
 * A copy & paste function.
-* Support for classic fonts, so 1:1 image exports from Classic mode actually have readable labels.
 * Support for Attack Tarcom orders.
 * A filter on waypoints in the Teamtypes
-* Showing linked triggers on the triggers UI